timescale/docs/getting-started/time-series-data.md

 <TimeseriesIntro />

 To explore Timescale's features, you need some sample data.
-This tutorial provides real-time stock trade data, also known as tick data, from [Twelve Data][twelve-data].
+This guide uses real-time stock trade data, also known as tick data, from [Twelve Data][twelve-data].

 ## About the dataset